 - 2 Hat Boxes in different sizes (You can get them at the craft store.)

-- Candy of all varieties-you’ll need 7-8 large boxes of candy around the bottom level, about 20 Airheads for the next level, a bag of Tootsie Pops, lollipops, and filler candy (we used fruity Tootsie Rolls)
+- Candy of all varieties-you’ll need 7-8 large boxes of candy around the bottom level, about 20 Airheads for the next level, a bag of Tootsie Pops, lollipops, and filler candy (I used fruity Tootsie Rolls)

 - Hot Glue